mh0w/multisite_search_tool/README.md

 `"Bing": "https://www.bing.com/search?q=SEARCH_TEXT_HERE",`.
 Notice that SEARCH_TEXT_HERE indicates where your search phrase will go.
 An easy way to prepare a URL in a suitable format is to search SEARCH_TEXT_HERE in the search engine you want to add, such as in Bing.
+If you go to https://www.bing.com/search?q=SEARCH_TEXT_HERE you will notice that this is a Bing search for SEARCH_TEXT_HERE.